University Career Services

 Non-Academic & Industry Careers

 The American Institute of Physics (AIP) regularly reports that students with new Physics Bachelors degrees employed in the private sector share the same skill sets used by their peers with Computer Science & Information Technology Bachelors degrees.
+The American Physical Society also releases a Career Guide on their website, with career pathways, advice, and an employer directory.

 In the Spring 2020 semester, the Visibility in Physics organization hosted the inaugural Physical Sciences Industry Networking Event, and in the Fall 2020 semester, the Society of Physics Students & the Visibility in Physics organization hosted a virtual Diverse Careers in Physics Panel, connecting local companies with highly skilled majors to highlight careers & internships that were specifically recruiting applicants with a physical science background.
 Through these events, they aimed to promote careers outside academia & establish relevant industry connections for the undergraduate community.
 These and other events like this will be offered for undergraduate students in upcoming semesters, to be advertised on the department website & our Twitter page.